jgrossiord/vagrant-silex-hello-world/README.md

 Vagrant Silex Hello World
 ==================

-Simple Vagrant Setup of a VM with Silex installed and running
+Simple Vagrant Setup of a VM with Silex installed and running.
+Based on the "Hello World" code of Makotokw (https://github.com/makotokw/php-silex-hello-world)

 Requirements
 ------------------